Aegonix/Ray-Optics/README.md

-# Concave Mirror Simulation
+# Ray Optics
-Simulation of reflection by a concave mirror using pygame.
+Simulation of reflection by a concave mirror(for now maybe idk) using pygame.

 # Installation
 To install the necessary packages run,